aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-documents/optimize-pdf/_index.md

 ## Removing Unused Objects

 A PDF document sometimes contains the PDF objects that are not referenced from any other object in the document.
-This may happen, for example, when a page is removed from the document page tree but the page object itself isn’t removed.
-Removing these objects doesn’t make the document invalid but rather shrinks it.
+This may happen, for example, when a page is removed from the document page tree but the page object itself isn't removed.
+Removing these objects doesn't make the document invalid but rather shrinks it.

 ```php